 Email: firstname.lastname@example.org | Phone: 089/4140-4186

 David Frieser received his B.Sc. degree in Molecular Biotechnology at the Technical University of Munich (TUM).
-He is now a Master Student in Biochemistry at the Technical University of Munich.
-David explores the regulation of the inflammasome („wheel of death“) with novel imaging technologies.
+He was a Master Student in Biochemistry at the Technical University of Munich.
+David performed several lab rotations in the Zielinski lab and then continued to explore the regulation of the inflammasome (“wheel of death”) with novel imaging technologies for his master thesis.

 Sonja Heine received her B.Sc. degree in Biopharmaceutical Science at the Provadis School of International Management and Technology in Frankfurt a.
 M. She gained practical experience in the immunohistochemical and molecular biology field through the work as a technician before and during her bachelor studies.
-Sonja is now studying biology at the TUM and will focus on the role and molecular regulation of novel human T helper cell subsets in her master thesis.
+Sonja was studying biology at the TUM and focussed on the role and molecular regulation of novel human T helper cell subsets in her master thesis in the Zielinski lab.

 Tonio Brinkschmidt started studying medicine at LMU/TU Munich in 2015.
 He is currently doing his MD thesis at TU Munich and is a scholar of the German Academic Merit Foundation (Studienstiftung des Deutschen Volkes).
 Tonio is studying the dynamics of human T-cell regulation in cancer patients after allogeneic hematopoietic stem cell transplantation.